 BIOPRO’s task is to map the status quo of the digitalization “ecosystem” in participating regions (Baden-Württemberg, Italy, Lower Austria, Slovenia and Switzerland).
 BIOPRO willdevelop a methodology to analyze the needs of SMEs with a special focus on natural fibre-based value chains.
 It will also identify bottlenecks as well as key factors that would enable SMEs to exploit the digitalization potential.
 In addition to this, BIOPRO will host a Policy Action Forum to bring policy makers from different sectors (digitalization, rural development and bioeconomy) together to begin sharing experiences and to validate the roadmap.

 Smart SMEs was launched at a kick-off meeting in Bern on 24 July 2019.
 The meeting took place at the Swiss Center for Mountain Regions (SAB), the lead project partner.
 The other partners are the Department for Economic Development, Research and Labour of the Autonomous Province of Trento (Italy), Hub Innovazione Trentino - Fondazione (Italy), ecoplus, the Business Agency of Lower Austria, the Faculty of Electrical Engineering and Computer Science at the University of Maribor (Slovenia), Poly4EmI - Anteja ECG (Slovenia), and BIOPRO Baden-Württemberg GmbH (Germany).

-Funding of over 230,000 euros is being provided by the Alpine Region Preparatory Action Fund (ARPAF) IIand the project will run for 18 months until late January 2021.
+The project is funded with 233.589,00 Euro, incl. co-financing of 210.230,00 Euro by the European Parliament through the Alpine Region Preparatory Action Fund (ARPAF), and will run 18 months until the end of January 2021.
 Along with AlpLinkBioEco and CirculAlps, this is the third Alpine project involving BIOPRO.